na-wu/na-wu/README.md

 ### Hi there 👋
-💻 mashing keys in the right order call that programmer
+💻 mashing keys in the right order